ToolboxPlane/FlightControllerSoftware/README.md

 ### SBus Output (Transmitter ID 56)
 The package is a 11 bit, 16 Channel Package, with the same information as the sbus packagethe same information as the sbus package.

-### PowerDistributionBoard Output (Transmitter ID 74)
-The package is a 8 bit, 8 Channel Package, the information in each channel corresponds to the response to the command with the respective channel number.